 Action potentials from the S cell were identified as the largest spiking units in extracellular recordings from the nerve cord (Frank et al., 1975).
-Electrophysiological data were analyzed using custom programs in Octave.
-As a measure of response strength, we counted S cell spikes that occurred within a certain time window, starting when the stimulus was turned on.
-This time window was either as long as the stimulus duration (spatial integration and local versus nonlocal adaptation experiment), or slightly longer (spectral sensitivity experiment: 1.5 s; adaptation to background experiments: 2.5 s).
+Electrophysiological data were analyzed using custom-written programs in Octave (electrophysiology data and code used for analysis are available upon request from the corresponding author).
+As a measure of response strength, we counted S-cell spikes that occurred within a certain time window, starting when the stimulus was turned on.
+This time window was either as long as the stimulus duration (spatial integration and local versus non-local adaptation experiment), or slightly longer (spectral sensitivity experiment: 1.5 s; adaptation to background experiments: 2.5 s).
 Response-log(intensity) curves are standard logistics:

-$$y = Y_0\left(\frac{1}{2} + \frac{1}{2}\tanh[\alpha(x - x{50})]\right),$$ where y is spike count, x is log intensity, $Y_0$ is the maximal spike count (plateau response), $\alpha$ is the slope of the curve, and $x{50} = \log(I{50})$ is the light intensity (in log units) that elicits half maximal response.
-For quantifying the light intensity for 50% response ( $I{50}$ , Figure 2), the plateau spike count ( $Y_0$ ) was determined once per leech and then used for all wavelengths.
-Likewise in Figure 3, the plateau spike count was determined once per leech (for green stimuli) and used for all background levels and both UV and green stimuli.
-The same principle was used subsequent figures, except that in Figure 4 we used 35% of maximum as the critical value, because UV-on-UV stimuli often did not elicit 50% of maximum green-on-green response even at the highest intensities.
-To find the delay of the response (Figure 3), we measured the time that elapsed from the beginning of the stimulus to the occurrence of the 3rd spike of the response.
+$$y = \frac{1}{2}Y_0(1 + \tanh[\alpha(x - x{50})]), \tag{1}$$ where y is spike count, x is log intensity, Y_0 is the maximal spike count (plateau response), α is the slope of the curve and $x{50}=\log(I{50})$ is the light intensity (in log units) that elicits half-maximal response.
+For quantifying the light intensity for 50% response (I{50} ; Fig. 2), the plateau spike count (Y_0) was determined once per leech and then used for all wavelengths.
+Likewise, in Fig. 3, the plateau spike count was determined once per leech (for green stimuli) and used for all background levels and both UV and green stimuli.
+The same principle was used in subsequent figures, except that in Fig. 4 we used 35% of maximum as the critical value, because UV-on-UV stimuli often did not elicit 50% of maximum green-on-green response even at the highest intensities.
+To find the delay of the response (Fig. 3), we measured the time that elapsed from the beginning of the stimulus to the occurrence of the 3rd spike of the response.